lmelwyn/sapps/README.md

 ### Build the containers

-The repoitory does not contain the singularity containers and the application definition \<app\>.def files must be used to build the various containers using the **singularity build** command or using the Makefile in ./sapps
+The repoitory does not contain the singularity containers and the application definition \<app\>.def files must be used to build the various containers using the **singularity build** command or using the Makefile in ./sapps  subdirs, e.g.

 ```
-cd sapps
+cd sapps/ide
 sudo make
 ```